hvsrikanth/Leetcode/Container With Most Water/README.md

 ## Example 1:
 Input: `height = [1,8,6,2,5,4,8,3,7]`
 Output: `49`
-Explanation: The above vertical lines are represented by array `[1,8,6,2,5,4,8,3,7]`.
+Explanation: The vertical lines in the picture below are represented by array `[1,8,6,2,5,4,8,3,7]`.
 In this case, the max area of water (blue section) the container can contain is 49.

 ![Image](./question_11.jpg)